-- Part A (Hospital Insurance).
+When you have other health coverage You must tell us if you or a covered family member have coverage under any other health plan or have automobile insurance that pays health care expenses without regard to fault.
+This is called "double coverage."
+When you have double coverage, one plan normally pays its benefits in full as the primary payer and the other plan pays a reduced benefit as the secondary payer.
+We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' guidelines.
+When we are the primary payer, we will pay the benefits described in this brochure.
+When we are the secondary payer, we will determine our allowance.
+After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit, whichever is less.
+We will not pay more than our allowance.
+The combined payments from both plans may not equal the entire amount billed by the provider.
+In certain circumstances, when there is no adverse effect on you (that is, you do not pay any more), we may also take advantage of any provider discount arrangements your primary plan may have and pay only the difference between the primary plan's payment and the amount the provider has agreed to accept as payment in full from the primary plan.
+Please see Section 4, Your costs for covered services, for more information about how we pay claims.
+What is Medicare?
+Medicare is a Health Insurance Program for: • People 65 years of age or older; • Some people with disabilities under 65 years of age; and • People with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+Medicare has four parts: • Part A (Hospital Insurance).
 Most people do not have to pay for Part A. If you or your spouse worked for at least 10 years in Medicare-covered employment, you should be able to qualify for premium-free Part A insurance.
-(Someone who was a Federal employee on January 1, 1983, or since automatically qualifies.)
+(If you were a Federal employee at any time both before and during January 1983, you will receive credit for your Federal employment before January 1983.)
 Otherwise, if you are age 65 or older, you may be able to buy it.
-Contact 1-800-MEDICARE for more information. - Part B (Medical Insurance).
-Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. - Part C (Medicare Advantage).
+Contact 1-800-MEDICARE for more information. • Part B (Medical Insurance).
+Most people pay monthly for Part B. Generally, Part B premiums are withheld from your monthly Social Security check or your retirement check. • Part C (Medicare Advantage).
 You can enroll in a Medicare Advantage plan to get your Medicare benefits.
-We do not offer a Medicare Advantage plan.
-Please review the information on coordinating benefits with Medicare Advantage plans on page 65. - Part D (Medicare prescription drug coverage).
-There is a monthly premium for Part D. If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
+We offer a Medicare Advantage plan.
+Please review the information on coordinating benefits with Medicare Advantage plans on the next page. • Part D (Medicare prescription drug coverage).
+There is a monthly premium for Part D coverage.
+If you have limited savings and a low income, you may be eligible for Medicare's Low-Income Benefits.
 For people with limited income and resources, extra help in paying for a Medicare prescription drug plan is available.
 Information regarding this program is available through the Social Security Administration (SSA).
-For more information about this extra help, visit SSA online at www. socialsecurity.gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
-Before enrolling in Medicare Part D, please review the important disclosure notice from us about our prescription drug coverage and Medicare.
+For more information about this extra help, visit SSA online at www.socialsecurity.gov, or call them at 1-800-772-1213 (TTY 1-800-325-0778).
+Before enrolling in Medicare Part D, please review the important disclosure notice from us about the FEHB prescription drug coverage and Medicare.
 The notice is on the first inside page of this brochure.
 The notice will give you guidance on enrolling in Medicare Part D.